Town finalizes purchase of Gold property for open space, solar lease agreement

 An old stone bridge crosses a stream on the property.

-It was the late David Gold who built and maintained a system of marked trails looping through waterways and various unique features on his land, which he first proposed selling to the town of North Smithfield in its entirety for $400,000 in 2018.
-The original deal fell through after it failed to gain favor with enough members of the then Town Council.
+It was the late David Gold who built and maintained a system of marked trails looping through waterways and various unique features on his land, which he first proposed selling to the town of North Smithfield in its entirety in 2008.
+Those involved recall that the deal – which involved purchasing the land with open space grant funding – was accepted at the time by the then council, but later reversed by new leadership following an election.

 He opened it to the public as a way for locals to escape from pandemic-related stress in 2020, but then died in August of that year.
-His wife, Marcia Gold, would take up the effort of selling family land to the town, proposing a lease agreement that would ultimately see the town take back the full 127 acres once complete.
+His wife, Marcia Gold, would take up the effort of selling family land to the town, proposing a lease agreement that would ultimately see the town take back the full acreage once complete.

 The plan has since seen multiple iterations, with zoning denials, court appeals, removal of a 10 acre conservation easement and multiple stops before the Planning Board before reaching its final version, which was approved administratively by Town Planner Mark Carruolo on Tuesday, July 1.